neerajasridhar1992/helloworldflask/README.md

 * **Service:** A Kubernetes LoadBalancer service is used to expose the application to the internet.
 It automatically balances incoming traffic across all replicas of the application, ensuring high availability.

-## **Application Deployment prep**
+## **Application Deployment Info**

 **The deployment process involves several key steps:**

 1. **Defining the Infrastructure:**
-   * Before proceeding with applying the Infrastructure changes, please make the following changes for the code to work as intended:
-     * Change your config to point to your project where you will set up all the Infrastructure and Enable all the APIS mentioned as mentioned below,
-       ```
-       gcloud config set project <project-name>
-       gcloud services enable artifactregistry.googleapis.com
-       gcloud services enable compute.googleapis.com
-       gcloud services enable sqladmin.googleapis.com
-       gcloud services enable sql-component.googleapis.com
-       gcloud services enable container.googleapis.com
-       gcloud services enable cloudbuild.googleapis.com
-       gcloud services enable servicenetworking.googleapis.com
-       gcloud services enable iam.googleapis.com
-       ```
-     * Update the variables.tf file with your project name and region name
-     * Update the google_sql_user in the main.tf file, provide your custom username and password for the user.
-     * base64 the username and password provided in step ii, and mention the corresponding base64 encoded username and password in the Secret.yaml file.
-   * The infrastructure was defined using Terraform and deployed with `terraform apply`.
+The infrastructure was defined using Terraform and deployed with terraform apply.
-   * Please update the variables.tf with your project name before proceeding.
-   * After deployment, various Google Cloud APIs were enabled to ensure proper functionality of the web application and its integration with other services.
+After deployment, various Google Cloud APIs were enabled to ensure proper functionality of the web application and its integration with other services.

-   * It takes about 10 mins on average to complete creation of a gke cluster and a cloudsql instance.
-3. **Developing the Web Application:**
+2. **Developing the Web Application:**
-   * A simple Flask web application was developed locally.
+   * A simple Flask web application was developed to work well locally.
 The application connects to the Cloud SQL PostgreSQL database to retrieve and display data.
    * The right database driver (`pg8000`) was selected to ensure compatibility with PostgreSQL, after initially attempting to use `pymysql` (which is meant for MySQL).
 4. **Dockerizing the Application:**
    * The Flask application was containerized using Docker, with environment variables configured to match the GKE environment.
 This included database connection details.